Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 book).

-Finally, the return type of `.poll()` method is a `Poll` enum. `.poll()` should be called any time we want to make progress on a task, and the return type tells us whether that call has resulted in an `Output`, represented by `Poll::Ready(Self::Output)`, or if the poll is not currently complete and needs to be called again, represented by `Poll::Pending`.
+Finally, the return type of `.poll()` method is a `Poll` enum. `.poll()` should be called any time we want to make progress on a task.
+The return type tells us whether that call has resulted in an `Output`, represented by `Poll::Ready(Self::Output)`, or if the poll is not currently complete and needs to be called again, represented by `Poll::Pending`.

 > Note: Once a Future has returned Ready, you _shouldn't_ call it again... we will be breaking this rule later but,
-> we'll be very careful when we do 😉.
+> we'll be very cautious when we do 😉.

 Let's create a simple `ExampleFuture` and apply the `Future` trait to it: